Do I Need to Clean My Pool Before Closing? Winter Prep Guide

 Why Cleaning Before Closing Is Critical

 Preventing Algae Growth: Any organic matter left in your pool becomes food for algae during winter.
-Even with winterizing chemicals, a dirty pool often turns green by spring, requiring expensive SLAM (Shock Level And Maintain) treatment to clear.
+Even with winterizing chemicals, a dirty pool often turns green by spring, requiring expensive SLAM (Shock Level and Maintain) treatment to clear.

 Equipment Protection: Debris can clog lines, damage pump impellers, and cause expensive equipment failures.
 Clean water protects your investment in pool equipment throughout the winter months.